hilbix/tino/howto/debian/nbd.md

   - Then there is nothing more to do.
   - But why is there such an option if it is not implemented?
   - `nbd-client` spits out warnings for really nothing, but in this case .. deaf and mute!

+And:

+- `nbd-server IP:port` but `nbd-client IP port`.
+Lacks symmetry.
+- `nbd-client` allows to connect to Unix Domain Sockets natively.
+- `nbd-server`, however, seems to not support those Unix Domain Sockets directly.
+- `nbd-server` can talk to `STDIN`/`STDOUT` (`inetd`-mode) as the connection.
+  - But `nbd-client` doesn't.

+This is what I would expect to be possible (this is not difficult to archive):

+    nbd-client /bin/nbd-server -c - file

+This is fully autodetectable:

+-`nbd-client` sees a path which must be something that exists
+  - if a Unix Domain Socket, this is used
+  - if some executable file, the rest of the commandline are arguments to the command.
+  - In that case a socketpair/pipe-pair is created as `STDIN` for the forked command.
+- `nbd-server` sees a `-` and knows it must run in foreground from `STDIN`
+  - This also disables configuration file if not specified with `-C`
+  - And the `file` now can be a relative path name

+Easy and very straight forward.

 ## Example